Florida Driving Laws for Seniors and Older Drivers

 Learn More About Florida Driving Rules for Seniors

-The DHSMV website has a wealth of information for Florida drivers, including links to highway statistics and required forms.
-Of special interest is the Florida Driver's Handbook, which includes comprehensive information about licensing, rules of the road, driving safety, and specialized driving schools.
+The FLHSMV website has a wealth of information for Florida drivers, including links to the Florida Driver's Handbook and required forms.
+Of special interest is the MyDMV Portal, where you can check the status of your driver's, renew eligible licenses, and renew motor vehicle plates and parking permits.

 Talk to a Lawyer